MVG-CRPS: A Robust Loss Function for Multivariate Probabilistic Forecasting: Conclusion

-For future work, we plan to explore the use of copulas to transform continuous distributions into Gaussian ones, thereby broadening the applicability of our approach to non-Gaussian settings.
-Additionally, we aim to investigate better parameterizations for covariance matrices to further enhance model performance and scalability.
-Overall, MVG-CRPS provides a general solution for multivariate Gaussian distribution forecasting, contributing to the development of more robust and accurate probabilistic models in the presence of outliers.
+For future work, we plan to employ copulas to transform continuous distributions into Gaussian ones, extending our approach to non-Gaussian settings.
+We also aim to investigate improved parameterizations for covariance matrices to further enhance scalability.
+A limitation of our current approach is scalability with large batch sizes.
+Although a low-rank-plus-diagonal structure can be leveraged for the log-score through the Woodbury identity and the matrix-determinant lemma (when the batch size exceeds the factor dimension), MVG-CRPS does not benefit from this structure due to the SVD operation.
+A possible solution is to adopt an isotropic noise parameterization, i.e., $\boldsymbol{\Sigma}=\boldsymbol{L}\boldsymbol{L}^\top+\sigma^2 \mathbf{I}$, which enables more efficient computation of the SVD.